Market Bag: Here's a guide to food prices this week

 |

-To help you better plan your spend on a weekly basis, Observer Online is introducing the Market Bag – your guide to prices of basic food items ahead of your weekend shopping.
+To help you better plan your spend on a weekly basis, Observer Online presents Market Bag – your guide to prices of food items ahead of your weekend shopping.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login